GSA/https/index.md

 Additionally, a policy of always using HTTPS means not having to engineer a boundary around "sensitive" parts of the application, or to judge where those lines should be drawn.
 This reduces room for error, and simplifies technical deployment.

 Finally, unencrypted traffic is subject to blanket monitoring and tracking across all websites a user visits, without user consent.
 These kinds of attacks are commonplace today across the world, and bring into question whether there is such a thing as "non-sensitive" traffic.
-These attacks are defeated by HTTPS, and so fare made infeasible by increasing the overall rate of encrypted traffic.
+These attacks are defeated by HTTPS, and so are made infeasible by increasing the overall rate of encrypted traffic.

 ### HTTPS is the internet's next phase